 It is the University's obligation to take reasonable steps to eliminate sexual violence and harassment, prevent its recurrence, and address its effects.
-In every instance, the University will seek to honor a complainant's desire to remain anonymous and will take reasonable steps to respond in the manner consistent with such requests.
-However, once a formal report is submitted, we do not have the ability to guarantee that personal information or the details of reports will remain confidential.
-It is recommended that anyone with questions, concerns, or a desire to report an incidence of sexual violence contact a Confidential Advisor at (541)-552-7079.
-Reporting parties who wish to discuss the incident and maintain confidentiality may do so with a Confidential Advisor.
+In every instance, the University will seek to honor a complainant's desired response and will take reasonable steps to respond in the manner consistent with such requests.
+However, once a formal complaint is submitted to the Equity Grievance Office, the University does not have the ability to guarantee that personal information or the details of reports will continue to remain completely confidential.
+It is recommended that anyone with questions, concerns, or a desire to report an incident of sexual violence contact a the Equity Grievance Office at (541)-552-7079.
+Reporting parties who wish to discuss an incident while maintaining confidentiality may do so with a Confidential Resource (as listed above).